kit-data-manager/webpage/_metastore/documentation/REST/list-specific-schema-records.markdown

 ---
 title: Getting a List of all Schema Records for a Specific SchemaId
-breadcrumbs: /metastore/documentation/REST/Getting a Metadata Schema Document
+breadcrumbs: /metastore/documentation/REST/Getting a List of all Schema Records for a Specific SchemaId
 layout: default
 description: A Research Data Repository Service for Managing Metadata Documents based on JSON or XML.
 repository_url: https://github.com/kit-data-manager/metastore2